puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_sudo.markdown

 ## Install the saz-sudo Module

-The saz-sudo module, available on the Puppet Forge, is one of many modules written by a member of our user community.
+The saz-sudo module, available on the Puppet Forge, is one of many modules written by a member of the Puppet user community.
 You can learn more about the module by visiting [http://forge.puppetlabs.com/saz/sudo](http://forge.puppetlabs.com/saz/sudo).

 **To install the saz-sudo module**:

-From the Puppet master, run `puppet module install saz-sudo`.
+As the root user on the Puppet master, run `puppet module install saz-sudo`.

 You should see output similar to the following:

-        Preparing to install into /etc/puppetlabs/puppet/modules ...
+ 		Preparing to install into /etc/puppetlabs/code/environments/production/modules  ...
         Notice: Downloading from http://forgeapi.puppetlabs.com ...
         Notice: Installing -- do not interrupt ...
         /etc/puppetlabs/puppet/modules